-The Chairman of the Board annually reviews succession planning and management development with the Board, or a subset thereof designated by the Board, to ensure that the performance, development and retention plans for current and future members of management are structured to meet the short and long-term strategic objectives of the Company.
+The Chairman of the Board annually reviews succession planning and talent assessment and development with the Board, or a subset thereof designated by the Board, to ensure that the performance, development and retention plans for leadership roles within the company, including current and future members of management, are structured to meet the short and long-term strategic objectives of the Company.
+The talent review and assessment integrates the Company's focus on diversity and inclusion, and includes as one of its objectives an increase in the representation of women and individuals from underrepresented communities at the Company, particularly at senior levels.

-Policies Governing Director Nominations and Assessments
+Policies Governing Director Nominations, Assessments and Tenure